What do participants in the Immerse Into ASL program do each day?

 Yes.
 We accept payment plans in two installments.
 A minimum of a $250 deposit needs to be made ASAP in order to secure your child's spot.
 Full payment is due no later than June 5, 2015 in order to guarantee your child's spot in the program of choice.
 We will send an email to update you on the status of processed payments as well.
 Alternative payment plans may be discussed and agreed upon.
 Is there financial assistance available for Immerse Into ASL participants?

-After submitting an application online, we will need a copy of your child's high school transcript indicating a GPA of 2.75 or higher, a letter of recommendation from their guidance counselor will be required if the GPA requirement is not met.
-Those documents can be faxed to (202) 651-5296 to the attention of Samantha Siedschlag, or emailed to her at firstname.lastname@example.org.
+After submitting an application online, we will need either a copy of your child's high school transcript or a letter of recommendation from their guidance counselor.
+Those documents can be faxed to (202) 651-5692 to the attention of Andrew Morrill or e-mailed to firstname.lastname@example.org